oldschoolgg/oldschoolbot/docs/src/content/docs/osb/Minigames/barbarian-assault.md

 ## Venator Bow

 You can create the Venator bow using `/create` (needs 5 venator shards).
 Unlike the melee gear boost, the bow will provide a 10% speed boost to every trip.
-It must be <mark style="color:red;">equipped in range</mark> and [charged](../miscellaneous/charging-items.md#venator-bow) for the boost to apply, and will degrade at a rate of 50 charges per wave.
+It must be equipped in range and [charged](../miscellaneous/charging-items.md#venator-bow) for the boost to apply, and will degrade at a rate of 50 charges per wave.

 ---